Have you been injured in a car accident?

 Do Not Leave the Scene of the Accident

 If you leave the scene of the accident, you will get in big trouble.
 When you leave the scene of the accident it may be considered a hit and run.
-Stay at the scene until the law arrives and lets you know that you’re allowed to leave.
+If the other driver flees the scene, there’s some useful information on what to do here.
+Ultimately, you must stay at the scene until the law arrives and lets you know that you’re allowed to leave.

 Check Driver & Passenger Conditions